-The Applicant replied on 4 December 1952 that he could not agree with the opinion of the Commission of Jurists and asked the Secretary-General to reconsider his decision.
-On receiving this reply, the Secretary-General informed the Applicant on 5 December 1952 that his attitude constituted a "fundamental breach of the obligations laid down in Staff Regulation 1.4" and that the Secretary-General had terminated his employment in the Secretariat.
+On receiving this negative reply, the Secretary-General informed the Applicant on 5 December 1952 that his attitude constituted a fundamental breach of the obligations laid down in staff regulation 1.4, and that he had terminated his employment in the Secretariat.
 On 16 December 1952 the Secretary-General agreed to the direct submission by the Applicant of his application to the Tribunal, in accordance with article 7 of the Tribunal's Statute.
-On 17 February 1953, the Applicant filed an application with the Tribunal for reinstatement in his former post, arrears of salary and damages.
-On 29 July 1953 he substituted for his request for reinstatement a claim for further damages amounting to five years' salary.
+On 17 February 1953 the Applicant filed an application with the Tribunal for reinstatement in his former post, arrears of salary and damages.

-Whereas the Applicant's principal contentions are:
+Whereas the Applicant's principal contentions are as follows:

-- (a) The decision contested was illegal and void, as it resulted from an illegal agreement between the United States State Department and the Secretary-General to terminate the employment of U.S. citizens members of the United Nations staff on political grounds.
-The decision contested was the result of improper pressure exercised upon the Secretary-General by an agency of a Member State, namely the Internal Security Sub-Committee of the Judiciary Committee of the United States Senate.
-Accordingly, there had been a violation of Article 100 of the Charter and staff regulations 1.1, 1.3 and 1.9. - (b) The termination of the Applicant's employment was improper in that it was based on arbitrary and extraneous political considerations, particularly upon the supposition that the Applicant had or was suspected of having communist political affiliations which were regarded with disfavour and opposed by U.S. governmental agencies. - (c) The termination violates the basic tenure rights of the Applicant who held a permanent contract since it was not effected in accordance with the pertinent staff regulations.
-Holders of permanent contracts can only be discharged for the reasons stated in staff regulations 9.1 and 10.2. - (d) The invocation of the privilege under the Fifth Amendment does not constitute a breach of the Staff Regulations, particularly of article 1.4, since under American law the exercise of the privilege does not create an inference of guilt.
-American staff members of the United Nations have not agreed as a condition of their employment to surrender their rights under the Constitution. - (e) The Secretary-General violated principles of due process in placing the Applicant upon special leave and in failing to make the consultations with the joint bodies prescribed in staff regulations 8.1 and 8.2 dealing with staff relations.
+(a) The decision contested is illegal and void, as it resulted from an agreement between the United States State Department and the Secretary-General to terminate on political grounds the appointment of United States citizens who are members of the United Nations staff.
+The decision contested was the result of improper pressure exerted upon the Secretary-General by an agency of a Member State, namely the Internal Security Sub-Committee of the Judiciary Committee of the United States Senate.
+Consequently there was a violation of Article 100 of the Charter and staff regulations 1.1, 1.3 and 1.9.

+- (b) The termination of the Applicant's appointment was improper in that it was based on arbitrary and extraneous political considerations, particularly upon the supposition that the Applicant was suspected of Communist affiliations which are regarded with disfavour and opposed by United States governmental agencies. - (c) The termination violates the fundamental tenure rights of the Applicant, who held a permanent contract, since it was not effected in accordance with the pertinent Staff Regulations.
+Holders of permanent contracts can only be discharged for the reasons stated in staff regulations 9.1 and 10.2. - (d) The plea of privilege under the Fifth Amendment does not constitute a breach of the Staff Regulations, particularly of staff regulation 1.4, since under American law the exercise of the privilege does not create a presumption of guilt.
+American staff members of the United Nations have not agreed as a condition of their employment to surrender their rights under the Constitution. - (e) The Secretary-General violated the principles of due process in placing the Applicant upon special leave, in denying him a hearing before taking the decision to dismiss and in failing to consult the joint bodies as laid down in staff regulations 8.1 and 8.2 dealing with staff relations.